-There are three methods to begin your research:
+There are four methods to begin your research:

 Subject Index: Check out the Subjects page to see an alphabetical list of organizations, schools, occupations, and themes mentioned in the oral histories.

 Browse Names and Affiliations: Use the People page to browse all interviews by name.
-This page allows you to narrow down names by the following criteria:
+This page allows you to filter interviews by the following criteria: